JSBmanD/docs/pages/deep-linked-ads/san-web-tracking.md

 This article covers the generic setup & troubleshooting steps for Facebook & Google web campaigns, but applies to other SANs such as Snap.

-!!! info
+[block:callout]
+{
+  "type": "info",
+  "title": "
-	This article is about tracking web campaigns with Self-Attributing Networks (SANs), particularly Google and Facebook.
+	Tracking Web cCmpaigns with Self-Attributing Networks (SANs)", "body": "This article is about tracking web campaigns with Self-Attributing Networks (SANs), particularly Google and Facebook.
 "Web" campaigns means ads that serve on either mobile web or app inventory but direct to a website rather than an app.

 	For tracking app campaigns, please see the relevant documentation for [Google](/deep-linked-ads/google-ads-overview/#other-campaigns) and [Facebook](/deep-linked-ads/facebook-ads-overview/).

-	For non-SAN web campaigns (for example, affiliate web tracking), please find the relevant partner's documentation in the Branch docs sidebar.
+	For non-SAN web campaigns (for example, affiliate web tracking), please find the relevant partner's documentation in the Branch docs sidebar."
+}
+[/block]

 ## Generic Setup